Loading...

 Personal Thoughts

-As someone born in the northern US states, the idea of visiting an abandoned plantation - operated solely by enslaved people - made this walk different from other walks/hikes I've taken throughout the states.
-While walking-in, the towering old growth trees that lined the driveway must have been planted by enslaved people centuries ago, the torn-down houses and buildings provided an eerie ghost town-like feeling, and I couldn't help but think about the open fields that used to be worked by people who were exploited, unpaid, and had to live through various types of human atrocities.
-On the property, there must be unmarked graves of enslaved people that date back to the 1700s, however, there was no signage from the national forest about any of Tibwin's history or the people that were forced to live and work here.
+To me, the idea of visiting an abandoned plantation - once operated by enslaved people - made this walk different from other walks or hikes I've taken throughout the States.
+While walking-in, I noticed the towering old growth trees that lined the driveway - assuming they must have been planted by enslaved people long ago; the torn-down houses and buildings provided an eerie ghost town-like feeling and I couldn't help but think about the open fields that used to be worked by people who were exploited, unpaid, and had to live through various types of human atrocities against their will.
+On the property, there must be unmarked graves of enslaved people that date back to the 1700s, however, there was no signage from the National Forest about any of Tibwin's history or the people that were forced to live and work here.
 When exploring this place, please remember to visit with respect and especially with respect to those who spent their entire lives working the land without pay, autonomy, or freedom.

 1. Parking